 Leo Y. Yang is a Ph.D. candidate in Political Science at the University of California, San Diego (UCSD).
-His research interests include computational social science, political economy, and development economics.
-His work focus on how does the media (like newspaper and Weibo) influences economic, social, and political issues.
+He is currently the Computational Social Science Fellow of the UC Institute on Global Conflict and Cooperation (IGCC) and the student researcher of the China Data Lab of the 21st Century China Center (21CCC).
+His research interests include computational social science, text as data, and development economics.
+His research focuses on how media (like newspapers and Weibo) influences social and political issues.
 He is trained as a data scientist who is capable of collecting, cleaning, and using big data to analyze the social phenomenon.

 Download my resumé.